daniyalhaider11/climate-change-live-api/README.md

 # Climate Change Live API
-A Demo to show how to build your own API and host in on RapidAPI
+A Demo to show how to build your own API [https://climate-change-live-api-app.herokuapp.com/news](https://climate-change-live-api-app.herokuapp.com/news)

 ## To run this project